mauri870/blog/content/posts/asterisk-rust-module.md

 }
 ```

-As you can see, `serde` is beeing used to serialize / deserialize the json response returned by the server.

-And we also have a function to lookup the string label for a given prediction code:
+As you can see, we use `repr(C)` to allow this struct to be called from C code.
+We also have a function to lookup the string label for a given prediction code:

 ```rust
 /// Retrieve the label corresponding to an amd status code